happytaoer/web-craft/README.md

 **Key Points:**
 - Set `start_url` as a class attribute to define the target URL
+- Set `method` to specify HTTP method (defaults to "GET")
-- No need to pass URL in API requests - it's configured in the spider
+- No need to pass URL or method in API requests - they're configured in the spider
 - Focus on implementing the `parse()` method for data extraction

 **Real-world Examples:**